Setting Clear Goals for Your Business Blog (Before You Write a Word)

 The purpose of asking these questions, however, is to figure out which is more important.

-When discussing this with clients, I often recommend that they think about a primary goal and a secondary goal.
-The primary drives the overall focus on the blog, while the secondary helps guide changes in structure and formatting.
+When discussing this with clients, I often recommend that they consider a primary and a secondary goal.
+The primary drives the blog’s overall focus, while the secondary guides changes in structure and formatting.

 An important note: these absolutely should evolve as your business evolves.